 Re-TRAC asks waste regions to report government run curbside recycling participation rates.
 Participation rates are more about behavior as opposed to availability.
-Knox County chose to report the percentage of homes that have curbside recycling available to them.
-The percentage of households that have curbside recycling is 37 percent.
-The participation rate of those homes that have curbside recycling is believed to be 100 percent because residents with City of Knoxville curbside recycling bins requested the bins.
-Whilt it is not asked residents not living in the City can also purchase curbside waste and recycling service from waste companies.
-The number of residential waste/recycling subscribers is unknown but it is also assumed any resident paying for curbside recycling is participating.
+Participation in the City of Knoxville curbside recycling program is voluntary.
+Residents wishing to participate must request to participate and they are incorporated into the program as funding and logistics allows.
+Carts must be ordered and distributed in large batches then the recycling routes must be reworked.
+The percentage of households that have curbside recycling is approximately 40 percent.
+The participation rate of those homes that have curbside recycling is believed to be 100 percent because it is a voluntary program.
+Residents living outside of the City of Knoxville may purchase curbside waste and recycling services from area waste companies but there are not any statistics on market subscription saturation or program participation.
+It is also assumed residents paying for curbside recycling are regularly participating.